 Our work

-Founded at the call of Albert Einstein in 1933, the IRC is now at work in over 40 crisis-affected countries as well as communities throughout Europe and the Americas.
-We deliver lasting impact by providing health care, helping children learn, and empowering individuals and communities to become self-reliant, always seeking to address the inequalities facing women and girls.
+In 1933, Albert Einstein and a small group of humanitarians banded together to found what became the International Rescue Committee.
+We now work in over 40 countries where we deliver lasting impact by providing health care, helping children learn and empowering individuals and communities to become self-reliant.
+In every area of our work, we seek to address the inequalities facing women and girls.

 ... among other assistance provided around the world last year.